bfocom/publisher-extra/api-js/bfo-publisher/README.md

 // const Publisher = require("bfo-publisher");  // CommonJS

 // The message you want to send: the actions and formats
-// are defined in the BFO Publisher documentation let action = "convert";
+// are defined in the BFO Publisher documentation. let action = "convert";
 let message = {
     put: [
         {
           content: fetch("http://example.com/test.html")
-        },
+          /* "path" and "content_type" are derived from the fetch */ },
         {
           content: "body { margin: 0 }",